Marlène Nidecker: Sports patronage

 In 2014, she founded the Fondation Heart Angel in Abidjan, Ivory Coast to promote education, culture and sports in West Africa.
 The foundation supported the athletes Cheick Cissé and Ruth Gbagbi who won historic medals for their country at the 2016 Rio Summer Olympics.

 In 2016, Nidecker became a Champion for Peace representing the Peace and Sport organisation, under the High Patronage of Prince Albert II of Monaco.
 She actively promotes peace through sport and doing field actions all over the world.

-In parallel to her sport career, she obtained a BA in Journalism and Communications at the Centre de Formation de Journalistes de Paris, starred in an advertising campaign for Allianz with Ladji Doucouré and Blune with Mazarine Pingeot, and worked for various media outlets such as Eurosport, Canal+ Africa and France Televisions, covering the 2016 Rio Summer Olympics.
+In parallel to her sport career, she completed a BA (Journalism and Communications) at the Centre de Formation de Journalistes de Paris, starred in an advertising campaign for Allianz with Ladji Doucouré and Blune with Mazarine Pingeot, and worked for various media outlets such as Eurosport, Canal+ Africa and France Televisions, covering the 2016 Rio Summer Olympics.
 She is also involved with various foundations and is an ambassador for "Un Maillot Pour la Vie" and Fondation Heart Angel.

 Nidecker is also the founder and president of the Caravan for Peace, a humanitarian action supported by athletes such as Didier Drogba, Ladji Doucouré and Daba Modibo Keita.
 The goal is to unite sports celebrities to promote a message of peace and use sport as a tool for development.
 In 2017, for the first edition, the sports celebrities visited villages in Senegal and launched water fountains near sports fields.
 In 2018, during UNESCO's International Day for Philosophy, she was appointed Ambassador of the International center for youth philosophy PhiloJeunes.